 Favorite quote from the author:

-If you ever have a chat with a vegetarian or vegan friend, this book is bound to come up.
+If you ever have a chat with a vegetarian or vegan friend, The China Study is bound to come up.
 It’s often called the bible for vegans, because the research that made up the groundwork of this book is what first backed a vegan diet scientifically on a big scale.

 It’s been a big step forward for advocates of plant-based diets, because like in most divisive issues, such as politics or religion, it’s really hard to argue when all you have to argue with is morals and ethics.
 Now, with some scientific truth to back up a plant-based diet, supporters of vegetarian or vegan diets can make themselves heard.